filfreire/filfreire.github.io/_posts/2019-03-23-towels_certification.md

 Recently a colleague, Jenn, from a testing community, mentioned she was considering getting a software testing certification, followed with a pertinent and usual question: if anyone had a recommendation for which one (certification) to do or which one NOT to do?

 I semi-innocently recommended her taking the [RSTA](http://www.satisfice.com/rapidtestintensives.shtml) and [BBST](https://www.associationforsoftwaretesting.org/courses/) classes, mentioning that she'd get a "certificate" at the end.
-My underlying thought was: if someone is going to invest money on something like a "certification", and is asking for advice, that person might as well spend their money it on something I tried for myself, and invested, and could see the benefits afterward.
+My underlying thought was: if someone is going to invest money on something like a "certification", and is asking for advice, that person might as well spend their money on something I tried for myself, and invested, and could see the benefits afterward.

 But there was a dark side to my recommendation, a less innocent side.